-- collection (wells, boreholes), - storage (dams, reservoirs), - distribution (aqueducts, pumping stations, reservoirs, cisterns, water towers, mains networks), and - treatment of natural water and waste water (filtration, chemical and biological treatment).
+- collection (wells, boreholes), - storage (dams, reservoirs), - distribution (aqueducts, pumping stations, reservoirs, cisterns, water towers, mains networks), and - treatment of natural and waste water (filtration, chemical and biological treatment).

-Evidently many of these sites are not exclusively for managing water for human consumption, and may also serve for irrigation, as canals, in flood control, defence or recreation.
+Evidently many of these types of sites are not exclusively for managing water for human consumption, and may also serve for irrigation, as canals, to generate power, in flood control, for defence or recreation.
 Excluded from the scope of this study are the other five categories defined by Cotte: